 - Excellent value for under £200

-- Safe for ALL skin tones
+- Safe for ALL skin tones, including dark & black skin

 - Flashes give 15+ years of monthly full body treatments

-- Sturdy, hard zip-up case is a thoughtful extra to safely store it
+- Sturdy, hard zip-up storage case

-- FDA cleared (skin tones I to V) and CE mark (EU declaration of conformity to meet safety requirements)
+- FDA cleared (skin tones I to V)

 - 2-year European warranty